 Making Nama chocolate is surprisingly easy!
 It's basically a chocolate ganache that is poured into square molds and then cut into squares.

 Here is what you will need:

-- Dark chocolate - While you could use chocolate chips, I highly recommend using a very high-quality dark chocolate.
+- Dark chocolate - While you could use chocolate chips, I highly recommend using a bar of very high-quality dark chocolate.
 Chocolate is a key ingredient here, so for the best flavor, go for the quality.
-The chocolate you will pick will also determine the sweetness of the Nama chocolates, personally I went with a 70% dark chocolate bar.
+The chocolate you will pick will also determine the sweetness of the Nama chocolates.
+Personally, I went with a 70% dark chocolate bar.

 - Cashew cream - Cream brings richness and gives the chocolates a soft consistency.
 If you don't have time to make your own cashew cream, check out the FAQ for substitutes.

 - Vegan butter - For a richer mouthfeel and, obviously, a slight buttery flavor.

 With that being said, let's make Nama chocolates!
 First, finely chop the dark chocolate and transfer it to a bowl.